SovnSkyrim/QWEST/README.md

 # Preamble

-Project: QWEST was born after a few friends were talking about how their friends couldn't enjoy cool quests in modded Skyrim even with Wabbajack due to all the hardware requirements.
-This list has very, very little graphic enhancement, and if you're struggling still you can even remove it.
+Project: QWEST was born after a few friends were talking about how some of their friends couldn't enjoy cool quests in modded Skyrim, even with Wabbajack, due to the hardware requirements.
+This list has very few graphical enhancements which can be removed if you find you're struggling to run it.

-I chose mods that overhauls almost all the vanilla quests, added some like Legacy of the Dragonborn, Interesting NPCs, Wyrmstooth or The Forgotten City, animations has been overalled a bit, new music, new armors and weapons linked to LotD and vanilla enhancing weathers and lighting.
+I chose mods that overhaul almost all of the vanilla quests, added some major mods such as Legacy of the Dragonborn, Interesting NPC's, Wyrmstooth and the Forgotten city, and also overhauled the animations a bit.
+You'll also find new music, new armors and weapons that are linked to LotD and vanilla enhancing weathers and lighting.

-It should run on any hardware that runs Vanilla Skyrim
+If you can run vanilla Skyrim, you should be able to run this.

 ## Installation
 ### Pre-Installation

 These steps are only needed if you install this Modlist for the first time.
-If you update the Modlist, jump straight to [Updating](#updating).
+If you are updating the Modlist, jump straight to [Updating](#updating).

 #### Installing Microsoft Visual C++ Redistributable Package

 I doubt you need to do this since you likely already have this installed.
-The package is required for MO2 and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+This package is required for MO2 and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Download the x64 version under "Visual Studio 2015, 2017 and 2019".
 [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

 #### Steam Library